Leslie Howard: Film career

 When Howard co-starred with Bette Davis in The Petrified Forest (1936) – having earlier co-starred with her in the film adaptation of W. Somerset Maugham's book Of Human Bondage (1934) – he reportedly insisted that Humphrey Bogart play gangster Duke Mantee, repeating his role from the stage production.
 This re-launched Bogart's screen career, and the two men became lifelong friends; Bogart and Lauren Bacall later named their daughter "Leslie Howard Bogart" after him.
 In the same year Howard starred with Norma Shearer in a film version of Shakespeare's Romeo and Juliet (1936).

 Bette Davis was again Howard's co-star in the romantic comedy It's Love I'm After (1937) (also co-starring Olivia de Havilland).
 He played Professor Henry Higgins in the film version of George Bernard Shaw's play Pygmalion (1938), with Wendy Hiller as Eliza, which earned Howard another Academy Award nomination for Best Actor.
 In 1939, as war approached, he played opposite Ingrid Bergman in Intermezzo; that August, Howard was determined to return to the country of his birth.
-He was eager to help the war effort, but lost any support for a new film, instead being obliged to relinquish £20,000 of holdings in the US before he could leave the country.
+He was eager to help the war effort, but lost support for a new film, and was obliged to relinquish £20,000 of holdings in the US before he could leave the country.

 Howard is perhaps best remembered for his role as Ashley Wilkes in Gone with the Wind (1939), his last American film, but he was uncomfortable with Hollywood, and returned to Britain to help with the Second World War effort.
 He starred in a number of Second World War films, including 49th Parallel (1941), "Pimpernel" Smith (1941) and The First of the Few (1942, known in the U.S. as Spitfire), the latter two of which he also directed and co-produced.
 His friend and The First of the Few co-star David Niven said Howard was "...not what he seemed.
 He had the kind of distraught air that would make people want to mother him.
 Actually, he was about as naïve as General Motors.
 Busy little brain, always going."

 In 1944, after his death, British exhibitors voted him the second-most popular local star at the box office.
 His daughter said he was a "remarkable man".